Introduction to Epidemiology

 - Critically appraise evidence generated from epidemiological studies

 - Critically reflect on the use of epidemiological evidence in public health practice, policy or evaluation

-- Critical appraisal of epidemiological studies
+- Sources and appraisal of epidemiological data

 You will develop an understanding of historical, current and emerging epidemiological priorities and areas of work which will be directly applicable to the working environment